 For this photo of Brian, I used only natural light, shooting him in the shade with our bright white truck in the sun behind him.
 Looking back, I should have opened it up even more.

-This rest of this post is going to seem narcissistic considering the number of self portraits included, but I needed to practice on myself before torturing my feller to get the final shot.
+The rest of this post is going to seem narcissistic considering the number of self-portraits included, but I needed to practice on myself before torturing my feller to get the final shot.
+(These images all got lost during a web crash, so you don’t get to see a million shots of me! hahaha)

 The Test Shots: